PrimePoobah/ProxmoxUbuntuResizeDisk/README.md

 # Resize the Disk
 cfdisk
 # at the bottom of the list you should see ">> Free space".
-This will be equal to the about you added to your disk above.
+This will be equal to the amount you added to your disk above.
 Select the partition you would like to resize
 # something like /dev/sda3 **you will need this in the next step**
 Select RESIZE and hit ENTER
-New size will be entire free space by default, hit ENTER Click WRITE, then type 'yes', press ENTER to commit the change
+The new size will use the entire amount of free disk space by default, hit ENTER Click WRITE, then type 'yes', and press ENTER to commit the change
 # you should no longer see the ">> Free space" in the list
 Press 'q' or select Quit